LS6-Events/astra/README.md

 * Add support for more output formats (e.g. TypeScript interfaces/classes etc.)
 * Add unit tests and more documentation
 * Test more edge cases (please report any issues you find!)

+## Issue Reporting

+Naturally a project that has to adapt to so many people's coding styles will have some issues.
+If you find any, please report them in the [issues](https://www.github.com/LS6-Events/gengo/issues) section of this repository.

+Please try to be as specific as possible,

+We will try to fix them as soon as possible.

 ## Contributing
 We aim to welcome contributions to this project, will provide further information in due course.